 Updated: What's our most read piece ever?
 This is - our ever-evolving intro all about Bitterne Park.
 Whether you're thinking of visiting, moving here or already live here, there's info for everyone about everything from local shops to schools, history, local politics and more...

-From the tiniest pub and Italian café in town, to our own ice cream parlour, walks by the river, rides on a miniature steam railway, period properties, nearby schools and even a club night for those who like to "get home in time to pay the babysitter" – what's not to like about Bitterne Park?
+From the tiniest pub to ice creams, swans, games in the park, rides on a steam railway, period properties, and local schools – what's not to like about Bitterne Park?

 Transport and parking

 Food and drink, inc pubs